d33dler/avq2c/README.md

 # Improving Few-shot learning for Image Classification using data augmentation and aggregation

-This project for the BSc Thesis explores and seeks to improve the findings from the paper [Revisiting Local Descriptor based Image-to-Class Measure for Few-shot Learning](http://cs.nju.edu.cn/rl/people/liwb/CVPR19.pdf) by Wenbin Li, Lei Wang, Jinglin Xu, Jing Huo, Yang Gao and Jiebo Luo.
+This is a BSc Thesis that explores and seeks to improve the findings from the paper [Revisiting Local Descriptor based Image-to-Class Measure for Few-shot Learning](http://cs.nju.edu.cn/rl/people/liwb/CVPR19.pdf) by Wenbin Li, Lei Wang, Jinglin Xu, Jing Huo, Yang Gao and Jiebo Luo.
 In CVPR 2019.